leighpoulier/bakester/README.md

    - View any user's cart and past orders.
    - View any baker's list of bake jobs, and edit their status.

+### Tech Stack

+Bakester uses a Ruby on Rails application framework.
+All of the programming code is written in Ruby, and the individual web pages are written in html with embedded Ruby, preprocessed by the puma server and delivered to the browser as standard HTML.
+Pages are styled using SCSS.

+The backend database is managed by PostgreSQL.

+Bakester makes use the following additional components:
+- Devise - a rails engine for login authorisation and user, session, and password management.
+- Bootsrap - for styling and standardised features such as buttons, modal popup dialog boxes and tooltips.
+Many of the standard bootstrap styles are customised and extended, in particular colours.
+- JQuery - for a small amount of required client side scripting, including modal popups and tooltips.
+- MiniMagick - a ruby gem for image manipulation - which is used to reduce the size of uploaded images before sending them to the Amazon S3 bucket.

+Bakester is deployed to a Heroku on a free "Hobby Dev" level account.

+### Third Party Services

+Bakester makes use of Amazon Web Services S3 buckets for it's image storage.
+Two different buckets are setup, one for the development environment, and one for the production.
+This is so that the development bucket can be cleared easily, without affecting the online Heroku hosted website.

 ### Sitemap

 The following diagram represents a map of the main areas of the Bakester site and the typical flow of navigation between them.
 The bold "Bakes" node is the root of the site, and all initial access to the site starts on this page, which includes a listing of all the bakes available for order.